PabloLION/symmetric-secret-share/README.md

 - **IMPORTANT: The secret files should be git-ignored to avoid oblivious leakage.**
 - Temporarily supports only text files (only tested with `.env`).
 - Best used to store/share secrets and configurations.
-- Key should be a 32-byte long string, meanly 32 ASCII or two-byte UTF-8 characters.
+- Key should be a 32-byte long string, meanly, 32 ASCII, 16 two-byte UTF-8 or 8 four-byte UTF-8 characters.
 - (FAQ) If you share with GitHub (like the example), please notice that there's a 5 minutes cool-down on refreshing.
 [Detail](https://stackoverflow.com/questions/46551413/github-not-update-raw-after-commit)

 ## Use